 Create Both Corporate and Personal Profiles

 Since your goal is to market your brand on LinkedIn, you need a LinkedIn profile for your company.
-But also, it is also a good idea to get profiles for every member of the company, starting with yourself (if you don’t have one already).
+But it’s also a good idea to get profiles for every member of the company, starting with yourself (if you don’t have one already).
 Operating with a company profile alone is not enough, because people do business with people and you only buy from a business when you can relate to its people.
 On the other hand, operating from a personal account without a company profile is only going to do your credibility a disservice.
 It’s believed that the best results will come if you have both profile types.

 When setting up your profiles, be sure to complete the setup and aim for 100% completion, because blank spaces won’t appeal to your followers and potential clients.
 After completing your profiles, you need to consistently update them, adding achievements and skills, as well as examples of your work.

 Next, you need to optimize your company profile so it will be visible on searches done by your target audience.
 If done correctly, it will enable you to gain traction, even when the searches are done off LinkedIn, like on a search engine for example.
 There are three different approaches you can use to optimize your company’s page.
 You should maximize each of them, as they can help boost your marketing efforts.